web-auth/doc/the-project/the-project.md

   * ED25519
 * Extensions
   * Supported (not fully tested)
-  * appid extension (compatibility with FIDO U2F authenticator
+  * appid extension (compatibility with FIDO U2F authenticator)
+* Signal API (new in 5.3.0)
+  * AllAcceptedCredentials
+  * CurrentUserDetails
+  * UnknownCredential
+* Passkey Endpoints (new in 5.3.0)
+  * .well-known/passkey-endpoints discovery
+* Conditional Create (new in 5.3.0)
+  * Auto-register credentials after password authentication

 ## Compatible Authenticators